anishsatpati/-SoC-Project-NLPlay-with-Transformers-/README.md

 * Implemented GPT-2 and T5 model for Text Generation on a custom made dataset\
 and evaluated their preformance using `BLEU` scores

+The `DATA_SOC` file contains the data used as input for the models.
+The models were tested on 3 different domains namely, Scientific Literature, Finance and Music/Entertainment, with 10 articles in each domain.
+The respective BLEU scores were calculated for each article in each domain as well as an overall BLEU score for each domain.

+Based on the results, we conclude that the GPT-2 model works best in the "Finance" domain whereas the T5 model preforms the best in the "Music/Entertainment" domain.